Education

 - DeerNet:

-wireless sensor networking for wildlife behavior
+wireless sensor networking for wildlife behavior analysis and interaction

-- Effective capacity approach to quality of service provisioning in wireless
+quality of service provisioning in wireless networks

-- Computational information theory (e.g.,
+- Computational information theory (e.g., Blahut's iterative algorithm for calculating channel

-distortion function, proof of convergence,
+capacity and rate distortion function, proof of convergence, numerical

-numerical analysis for information theory)
+analysis for information theory)

-- EncyclopediaNet:
+- EncyclopediaNet: A Large-Scale

 - Uncertainty principle in information theory